simeg/mmini/README.md

-# minifier-cli
+# minifier
-CLI tool to minify your URLs
+CLI and server to minify your URLs